Calibrating Generative Models to Distributional Constraints: Additional Experimental Details

-Both panels of \Cref{fig:tinystories} were created using $20$ replicates per model with different Pytorch seeds, with points indicating the mean metric value across replicates. $2048$ stories were sampled per profession for each replicate, resulting in $14 \times 2048 = 28672$ stories per model.
-Due to the high number of samples and replicates, two-times-standard-error-of-the-mean error bars are smaller than the markers, so are not shown.
+Both panels of \Cref{fig:stories} were created using five replicates per model with different Pytorch seeds, with points indicating the mean metric value across replicates. $2048$ stories were sampled per profession for each replicate, resulting in $14 \times 2048 = 28672$ stories per model.
+Due to low variance, two-times-standard-error-of-the-mean error bars are smaller than most markers, so are not shown.

 \textbf{\citet{khalifa2020distributional} baseline.} \citet{khalifa2020distributional} use the same method as CGM-reward to define an approximate target distribution $p_{\widehat\mbalpha_N}$.
 Unlike CGM-reward, they minimize the forward KL